han-yaeger/yaeger-tutorial/README.md

     }
 ```

 :arrow_forward: Run the game again.
-The TitleScene should now contain the title and a start button.
+The TitleScene should now contain the title, and a start button.
 Clicking this
 start button should switch the game to Game Level.

 ### Add more behaviour to make the button into a real button
-The Button should work now, but it gives little visual feedback on it's behaviour.
+The Button should work now, but it gives little visual feedback on its behaviour.
 We are going to add two more
 interfaces to the `StartButton`, being the `MouseEnterListener` and `MouseExitListener`.

 :computer: Add the interface `MouseEnterListener` and `MouseExitListener` and implement their handlers in the following